-But wild peeing as we call it in Amsterdam (‘wild plassen’) could set you back 90 euros in fines in Amsterdam.
-And where peeing into the canals is concerned, you might not even survive that!
-Are you laughing?
+But wild peeing as we call it in Amsterdam (‘wild plassen’) could set you back over 90 euros in fines in Amsterdam.
+Peeing in the Amsterdam canals is not just forbidden, you might not even survive that!
+Are you smiling?
 Well, I’m not kidding.

 Each year on average 15 people die while peeing into an Amsterdam canal.
-Especially during night time, the risks are high.
-People are drunk, it’s dark, the blood pressure is high, they loose their balance, the water is cold and they hit paralyses within minutes.
+Especially during night time, the risk is high.
+It’s dark and when people are drunk, the blood pressure is higher.
+When they lose their balance, they fall into the canal.
+Because the water is so cold, they hit paralyzes within minutes.
 These deaths are easy to spot: they find the body with the fly open.

-This year was particularly heavy.
+2011 was particularly heavy.
 In April 2011, police dragged out 4 dead bodies.
-Friends of the Irish guy Paul Nolan (36) had been searching for their friend for some time when they found his body in parts in the canals around the Leidseplein.
+Friends of the Irish man Paul Nolan (36) had been searching for their friend for some time when they found his body in parts in the canals around the Leidseplein.

 Amsterdam pissoir: De Krul